 But while Peter’s sorrow produced repentance and restoration, Judas’ sorrow produced death and destruction (Matt.
 26:69-75, 27:1-5).

 Apparently, there is a great difference between Peter’s sorrow which led to life and Judas’ sorrow which led to death.
 What is the great difference?

-The sorrow experienced and expressed by Peter was “godly sorrow” but that of Judas was “worldly sorrow.”
+The sorrow experienced and expressed by Peter was godly sorrow!

-It is wisdom for us today to know and understand the difference between the godly sorrow which produces repentance leading to salvation and the ungodly sorrow (the sorrow of this world) which leads to eternal death.
+It is wisdom for us today to know and understand the difference between the godly sorrow that produces repentance leading to salvation and the ungodly sorrow (the sorrow of this world) that leads to eternal death.

 First, it is very essential to understand that showing remorse or sorrow for sins is not the same thing as repentance from sins, although godly sorrow produces or leads to repentance.

 It is quite possible to admit and regret your sins, to express sorrow and even weep for your sins, but still not repent, forsake or turn away from your sins.